dmelcho/sql_files/README.md

 ### 3. Most In-Demand Skills:
 Toping the list, again, is SQL.
 Further identifying it as a critical Data Analyst skill to have.
 ### 4. Skills with High Salaries:
 There are several specialized tools, such as SVN and Solidity.
-These require profeciency in SQL, Python, and R that equate to high job compensation.
+These require proficiency in SQL, Python, and R that equate to high job compensation.
 ### 5. Optimal Skills for Job Market Value:
 SQL continues to be in high demand and is also associated with high paying jobs.
 Positioning as one of the most optimal skills for Data Analyst to learn and maximize our market value.
 ## What I Learned
-Through this projet, I exercised several key SQL techniques and skills:
+Through this project, I exercised several key SQL techniques and skills:
-- Pracite SQL: Enhance my ETL skills by actively practicing SQL, while consistently applying an analytical mindset throughout this analysis.
+- Practice SQL: Enhance my ETL skills by actively practicing SQL, while consistently applying an analytical mindset throughout this analysis.
-- Comlpex Query Construction/Data Aggregation: Utilizing GROUP BY and aggregate functions like COUNT() and AVG() to summarize data effectively.
-Futher implementing them with more advance queries like JOINS and CTEs for deep dive analysis.
+- Complex Query Construction/Data Aggregation: Utilizing GROUP BY and aggregate functions like COUNT() and AVG() to summarize data effectively.
+Further implementing them with more advance queries like JOINS and CTEs for deep dive analysis.
-- Analytitcal Thinking: Understanding my project goal and the data that I was working with enabled me to translate real-world questions into actionable SQL queries giving me insighful answers.
+- Analytical Thinking: Understanding my project goal and the data that I was working with enabled me to translate real-world questions into actionable SQL queries giving me insightful answers.
 # Conclusions
 In this project I discover the ever changing skill needs for Data Analyst jobs.
 This was accomplish by identify the top skills highly valued by employers.
 Utilizing SQL to write practical queries I was able to extract valuable insights.
 As an aspiring Data Analyst seeing the importance of SQL will help pave the path forward be considered a strong candidate.
 As I look to continue my learning and adaptation to emerging trends in the field of data analytics, I will ensure that database languages are at the top of my priority list, like SQL.